silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/06_Tabbed_Forms.md

 # Tabbed Forms

-SilverStripe's [api:FormScaffolder] can automatically generate [api:Form] instances for certain database models.
-In the CMS and other scaffolded interfaces, it will output [api:TabSet] and [api:Tab] objects and use jQuery Tabs to split parts of the data model.
+SilverStripe's [api:SilverStripe\Forms\FormScaffolder] can automatically generate [api:SilverStripe\FormsForm] instances for certain database models.
+In the
+CMS and other scaffolded interfaces, it will output [api:SilverStripe\Forms\TabSet] and [api:SilverStripe\Forms\Tab] objects and use jQuery Tabs to split parts of the data model.

 <div class="notice" markdown="1">
-All interfaces within the CMS such as [api:ModelAdmin] and [api:LeftAndMain] use tabbed interfaces by default.
+All interfaces within the CMS such as [api:SilverStripe\Admin\ModelAdmin] and [api:SilverStripe\Admin\LeftAndMain] use tabbed interfaces by default.
 </div>

 When dealing with tabbed forms, modifying the fields in the form has a few differences.
 Each [api:Tab] will be given a